NP-Completeness Proofs of All or Nothing, Water Walk, and Remembered Length Using the T-Metacell Framework

 A T-metacell gadget implies the ASP-Completeness of a puzzle if it satisfies all of the aforementioned properties and is \textit{locally unique} (i.e. for any given pair of exits, the local path within the gadget is uniquely determined).
 Even without this local uniqueness constraint, the framework remains sufficient to establish the NP-completeness of the puzzle.

-Building on the methods of \cite{37puzzles}, which developed the existing T-metacell framework to be sufficient proof of NP-completeness, we prove that the puzzle All or Nothing and Water Walk is NP-complete.
+Building on the methods of \cite{37puzzles}, which developed the existing T-metacell framework to be sufficient proof of NP-completeness, we prove that the puzzle \textit{All or Nothing}, \textit{Water Walk}, and \textit{Remembered Length} is NP-complete.